brookinsconsulting/gitlab-to-bitbucket/README.md

 You must create this file and populate it with the following.
 Customize it's contents to contain your actual BitBucket username and password.

+This limited file format does not apear to support multiple accounts at the time of writting.
+We stored and manually uncommented our accounts + passwords as needed.

+Please *remember* to switch this information or you may corrupt / cross polute your accounts when working with multiple accounts.
+This is a real bottle neck for users with multiple accounts at this time.

 Note: Do not share this file with anyone.
 Ever.
 Lest the daemons haunt you.